Karen (slang): Criticism

 The term is characterized as a pejorative or controlling term for women's behavior.
 The term has been criticized as preventing women from speaking up for themselves.
 Writer Ahmed Pierstorff says, "The Karen archetype is just the most recent, millennial-sanctioned attempt to keep women in their place."

 The term has been criticized as fueling misogynistic stereotypes, such as when it is paired with calling women "shrill" or "loud mouthed."
-Use of the term has been criticized as bias where women are judged more harshly than men for the same behaviors.
+Use of the term has been criticized as biased where women are judged more harshly than men for the same behaviors.

 Women named Karen have been bullied and felt they could not share opinions without being labelled and silenced.

 One recent study found that the perceived disrespect and abuse they experience because of their name has had a negative impact on the mental health of women who are named Karen.
 Some 23 percent of the study participants reported that they had been verbally threatened and seven percent reported that they had been physically assaulted after others heard their name.
 Such discriminatory treatment is similar to the "namism" experienced by others who bear given names that have been used as slurs for racial or cultural groups.
 Participants in the study came from a variety of religious, racial, cultural and economic backgrounds, reflecting the widespread popularity of the name Karen for women in the Anglosphere during the mid-20th century.

 Writer, speaker, and activist Sarah Haider calls it a "term of abuse" and explains it is used in place of calling women slurs and to get away with socially acceptable misogyny.

 In a UK employment case in June 2025, the employment judge said that the term "Karen" was pejorative and borderline racist, sexist, and ageist.